California Car Accidents: Comparative Fault

-As an experienced Los Angeles car accident lawyer – including those who practice at The Cohen Injury Law Group, P.C. – can explain in greater detail as it applies to your case, California honors a legal theory known as pure comparative negligence.
+As an experienced car accident lawyer – including those who practice at The Cohen Injury Law Group, P.C. – can explain in greater detail as it applies to your case, California honors a legal theory known as pure comparative negligence.
 This legal theory is used to determine whether injury victims are empowered to sue others who are partially responsible for their injurious circumstances.

 Generally speaking, car accident victims can file a personal injury lawsuit for damages if another motorist, a manufacturer of defective auto parts, or another party engaged in reckless, negligent, or intentionally dangerous conduct that directly contributed to the cause(s) of their harm.
 However, some states place limits on whether injury victims who are in this position can pursue compensation if they are also partially to blame for what happened to them.